TeachBooks/TeachBooks/docs/source/index.rst

 Welcome to TeachBooks's documentation!
 ======================================

-The TeachBooks package is a collection of command-line tools to make the process of making, editing and publishing books easier.
+The TeachBooks package is a collection of command-line tools to make the process of making, editing and Releasing books easier.

 Features
 ^^^^^^^^

-- Draft/publish workflow: take out sections not meant (yet) for students to see.
+- Draft/Release workflow: take out sections not meant (yet) for students to see.
 - Web server management: easily start a Python web server for testing interactive features.

 Installation